Netherquark/datos/README.md

 14. [ ] Set up GitHub Actions for automated testing and building.
 15. [ ] Configure GitHub Actions to run unit tests and integration tests on each push.
 16. [ ] Ensure build artifacts are generated and packaged correctly.
-17. [ ] Code reviews to ensure code quality and adherence to coding style.
+17. [ ] Conduct code reviews to ensure code quality and adherence to coding style.
 18. [ ] Refactor code for clarity, performance, and maintainability.
 19. [ ] Update tests and documentation as needed based on code changes.
 20. [ ] Tag a release version in Git once the features are complete and stable.